johnjago/awesome-theravada/README.md

 - [/r/thaiforest/](https://www.reddit.com/r/thaiforest/) - Subreddit for the Thai Forest Tradition.
 - [/r/theravada/](https://www.reddit.com/r/theravada/) - Subreddit where anyone can discuss, ask questions, and post teachings.

-## Monasteries

-- [Abhayagiri](https://www.abhayagiri.org) - Redwood Valley, California - Environment in which individuals and families are given the opportunity to be in contact with the principles of the Buddha's teachings.
-- [Amaravati](http://www.amaravati.org/) - Hertfordshire, England - Place of practice for monks and nuns in the Forest Tradition.
-- [Aruna Ratanagiri](https://ratanagiri.org.uk/) - Northumberland, England - Forest Tradition monastery headed by abbot Ajahn Munindo.
-- [Atammayatarama Buddhist Monastery](http://www.atamma.org/) - Woodinville, Washington - Theravada monastery that offers free services, books, and meditation sessions.
-- [Bodhinyanarama](http://www.bodhinyanarama.net.nz/) - Wellington, New Zealand - Sanctuary in a wooded valley that serves as a monastic residence and public area for Buddhist events.
-- [Buddha Bodhivana](http://buddhabodhivana.org/) - East Warburton, Victoria, Australia - Forest monastery in a small town.
-- [Cittaviveka](http://www.cittaviveka.org/) - Hampshire, England - Primarily a residence for monks and nuns.
-- [Dhammapala](http://dhammapala.ch/home-eng/) -  Kandersteg, Switzerland - Quiet monastery in the mountains.
-- [Hillside Hermitage](http://www.hillsidehermitage.org/) - Small hermitage for monks of the Forest Tradition near the Knuckles mountain range in Sri Lanka.
-- [Pacific Hermitage](http://pacifichermitage.org/) - White Salmon, Washington - Small monastery where monks can devote time to study and meditation.
-- [Temple Forest Monastery](http://forestmonastery.org/) - Temple, New Hampshire - Balance of wilderness, seclusion, and accessibility.
-- [The Forest Hermitage](http://foresthermitage.org.uk/) - Warwickshire, England - Headquarters of the Buddhist Prison Chaplaincy Organisation.
-- [Wat Nong Pah Pong](http://watnongpahpong.org/indexe.php) - Ubon Ratchathani, Thailand - Forest monastery established by the venerable Ajahn Chah.
-- [Wat Pah Nanachat](http://www.watpahnanachat.org/) - Ubon Ratchathani, Thailand - Where English-speakers can practice the simple lifestyle as taught by the Buddha.
-- [Wat San Fran](http://watsanfran.org/) - San Francisco, California - Temple for learning, celebrating Buddhist holidays, as well as experiencing Thai culture.

 ## Organizations

 - [Forest Sangha](https://forestsangha.org/) - Home of the international monasteries in the Thai Forest Tradition of Ajahn Chah.